molstar/molstar/docs/v6-architecture.md

 The release also includes a standalone MolViewSpec builder, dependency-cycle removal, maintainer skills, updated developer docs, and workspace CI.

+Try JSR source publication with `--allow-slow-types`, beginning with the MVS builder, alongside native npm packages with compiled ESM from the same release commit.
+Defer fast-type migration and `isolatedDeclarations` to consideration for v7.
+The [fast-types and distribution analysis](v6-fasttypes.md) preserves the audit for that decision; its annotation work and agent estimates are outside the v6 scope.

 Establish a rendering-backend boundary in `@molstar/graphics` for future WebGPU and other targets, retaining WebGL as the working implementation.
 The [rendering-backend design](v6-webgpu.md) covers the blast radius, minimal contracts, migration, and validation; a production WebGPU renderer and feature parity are later work.

 The same geometry/readback boundary should support portable scene extraction for a future [Blender offline-rendering extension](v6-webgpu.md#71-offline-rendering-with-blender).
 Offline rendering uses scene snapshots and asynchronous jobs, separately from the interactive view contract.
 Keep Blender dependencies and integration in an optional extension; implementing it is outside the 6.0 scope.